 4. Reflections and Double Exposure

-The first effect is created using glass or a mirror, or even a phone screen in front of the lens.
+The first effect (reflection) can be created using glass or a mirror, or even a phone screen in front of the lens.

-Position at different angles for more interesting reflections (frames 1, 2 and 3).
-Also keep track of what exactly is reflected.
+Position at different angles for more exciting reflections (frames 1, 2, and 3).
+Also, keep track of what exactly is reflected.

 Double exposure is available on many modern cameras.
 Or it is possible to “glue” the pictures in the editor.

-Do not forget that for such shots you need a contrast where the main characters are (4 and 5 photos).
+Do not forget that you need a contrast where the main characters are (4 and 5 photos).

 5. Adding Flares in Photoshop